vishalchaudharyv/CDC1/README.md

 Implemented a CDC (Change Data Capture) incremental load pipeline using Azure Data Factory.

-Used a watermark table to track the last successful load date.
-ADF Lookup activity retrieves the watermark, and Copy Activity loads only records where `TxnDT > LastLoadDate`.
+Used a **Watermark Table** to store the last successful load date.
+ADF **Lookup Activity** reads the watermark, **Copy Data Activity** loads only records where `TxnDT > LastLoadDate`, and **Script Activity** updates the watermark after successful execution.

-Daily output files are generated dynamically, and the watermark table is updated after successful execution to support future incremental loads.

-CDC-ADF-Project/
-│
-├── README.md
-├── sql/
-│   ├── source_table.sql
-│   ├── watermark_table.sql
-│   └── sample_data.sql
-└── adf_pipeline/
-    └── pipeline_screenshots/# CDC1
+This ensures only new records are processed and prevents duplicate data loading.